 Hamdard College of Pharmacy with diploma course was established in 1972 which was affiliated to Delhi Board of Technical Education.
 In 1973, B. Pharm. course was started under Delhi University.
 In 1982, M. Pharm. in Pharmacognosy was started.
 From 1986 M. Pharm. programme in all the four disciplines and simultaneously Ph.D. programme in all the disciplines was started.
 From 1997 self financing B. Pharm. course was started with 60 seats.
 In collaboration with Ranbaxy Research Laboratories, Department of Pharmaceutical Medicine was started in 1999 for Ph.D. programme in this discipline.
 It is a unique programme of its own kind in our country.
-The total students capacity of Faculty is approximately 766 (166 in M. Pharm. and 600 in U.G.) excluding Ph.
+The total students capacity of School is approximately 766 (166 in M. Pharm. and 600 in U.G.) excluding Ph.
 D. scholars.
 These courses are approved by AICTE and PCI.

-The Faculty has much infrastructural facility like bioinformatics Information centre, Nanomedicine lab, Bioactive natural products labs, Microbial and Pharmaceutical Technology lab., Neurobehavioural Pharmacology Lab., Advanced Chemistry Facilities lab and other state of art research laboratories.
+The School has much infrastructural facility like bioinformatics Information centre, Nanomedicine lab, Bioactive natural products labs, Microbial and Pharmaceutical Technology lab., Neurobehavioural Pharmacology Lab., Advanced Chemistry Facilities lab and other state of art research laboratories.

 All the departments are actively involved in research as can be seen by yearly publications.
 The areas of research are Nanodrug design and delivery, Nanoherbal formulations, Prodrugs, Metabolomics, Computer Aided Drug Design, Eco-friendly Processes and Synthesis of Prodrugs and Mutual Prodrugs, cardiovascular pharmacology, Neuro-pharmacology, evaluation of medicinal agents.
-The faculty has published more than 800 research papers in SCI indexed reputed journals and applied more than 25 patents in last five years.
+The School has published more than 800 research papers in SCI indexed reputed journals and applied more than 25 patents in last five years.

-Central Instrumentation Facility at Faculty of Pharmacy
+Central Instrumentation Facility at School of Pharmaceutical Sciences

 - Liquid Chromatography-Mass spectrophotometer